More on the coming wireless

 But Worries Over Service Hurt Stock

 While the Internet economy booms, the Linux and open-source software movements are thriving on a “gift economy” that values intellectual contributions over market share, Salon writer Andrew Leonard observes.
-Of course, Wall Street loves the gift economy too, pushing Red Hat and VA Linux shares into the stratosphere.
+Of course, Wall Street loves the gift economy too, pushing Red Hat and VA Linux shares into the stratosphere.… Read the rest

 Red Herring has a nice piece on the “unsung heroes of the Internet” — the ordinary working folks who make e-business happen through their decidedly un-virtual jobs.
-Profiled in the story are a DSL installer, a Webvan warehouse worker, a call center employee, and a manager at an Exodus data facility.
-Kudos to Red Herring for taking a moment to look at where the work is really getting done.
+Profiled in the story are a DSL installer, a Webvan warehouse worker, a call center employee, and a manager at an Exodus data facility.… Read the rest

 Toy company says its sorry for late shipments with $100 gift certificates: